 It’s no revelation that food, when prepared laboriously and creatively, can be an aesthetic as much as a physical experience.
 A masterfully decorated cake, an artfully arranged plate of sushi, a fragrant and fluffy loaf of fresh bread.
-But where does this leave the giant hollowed-out block of cheese wrapped in tortillas and bacon and stuffed with eggs, the mashed potato slathered steak “cake,” and all their bombastic and grotesque brethren, which are neither appetizing nor beautiful, and yet still demand to be looked at?
+But where does this leave the giant hollowed-out hunk of cheese wrapped in tortillas and bacon and stuffed with eggs, the mashed potato slathered steak “cake,” and all their bombastic and grotesque brethren, all of which are neither appetizing nor beautiful, and yet still demand to be looked at?

 In the ranking of the senses that has dominated much of philosophical history, sight has always been at the top, deemed the most civilized and actively engaged in the pursuit of knowledge.
 Taste, on the other hand, has long been grouped with smell and touch—earthly, unrefined senses incapable of serving as conduits to transcendence.
 The carnal pleasures that these faculties allow us, this hierarchy holds, can only satiate our most selfish animal impulses—nutrition, procreation, survival.
 Moreover, sight and hearing seem to be the only senses that can come in contact with the objective world without absorbing it into the self.
 To touch or taste something, on the other hand, is to force it into the confines of your subjectivity, to consume it rather than simply observe its existence.